"That's The River Café over there," a portly jogger says to his equally out of breath companion in a tone that mixes both pride and gluttony.

 "When we started, we were this little Tuscan restaurant but through our suppliers, we have gone on trips to every Italian region imaginable.
 We have been to Piemonte, Sicily, Sardinia, Tuscany.
 The food is from every single region," she says of the menu.
 "This isn't pretentious food, it is well thought out traditional food.
 If you walk around the kitchen today, you will see people who are really learning to cook our way.
 Elliot over there is making pasta with nettles."

 Rogers then pauses before pointing like a conductor towards an orchestra residing over pots upon pots of organic vegetables: "Over there, she's making artichoke Romana, yesterday she was making chickpea soup."

 And this variety, she says, is the secret to The River Café and its many famous alumni's successes.

 But that success is starting to feel more and more like a rarity.
 Globally, just one percent of the head chefs in Michelin-starred kitchens are women, with the next generation of Roses and Ruths still struggling to progress ahead of their male competitors.
-And 30 years on from The River Café's inception, Rogers says the food industry must change its attitude towards women.
+And nearly 30 years on from The River Café's inception, Rogers says the food industry must change its attitude towards women.

 She remembers: "When I first started working here, I put on a pair of chef's trousers and they were so uncomfortable that I called up London Linen to complain.
 The man said down the phone: 'Get a life, 95 percent of chefs are men so get used to it!'"